 Allergies and asthma are very common in Australia and New Zealand.
-Around 1 in 3 people will develop allergies some time during their life, and about 1 in 10 will develop asthma.
+Around 1 in 5 people will develop allergies some time during their life, and about 1 in 10 will develop asthma.
 Far from being a trivial inconvenience, allergies have a significant impact on quality of life and are associated with other medical conditions.
-Severe allergic reactions (anaphylaxis) can even be life threatening.
+Severe allergic reactions (anaphylaxis) are potentially life threatening.
 Unfortunately, many people confuse myth with reality in the way they view and treat allergies and asthma.

 Myth 1 Allergies are uncommon

-- 1 in 3 people will develop allergies at some time during life;
+1 in 5 people will develop allergies at some time during life

-- 1 in 20 will develop a food allergy (usually transient); and
+1 in 10 infants will have a food allergy

 Myth 2 Allergies are harmless

-Reality: Allergies are a serious problem in Australia and should not be ignored.
+Reality: Allergies are a serious problem in Australia and New Zealand and should not be ignored.
 Untreated allergies have a significant impact on quality of life.

-Some allergies to foods, drugs and insect stings can lead to a potentially life threatening reaction called anaphylaxis - a systemic allergic reaction which can be fatal, and leads to the death of 10 to 20 Australians each year.
+Some allergies to foods, drugs and insect stings can lead to a potentially life threatening reaction called anaphylaxis - a systemic allergic reaction which can be fatal.

 Myth 3 Smoking does not trigger asthma